 I am Dr Sue Cancer Vet and I am on a mission to raise cancer awareness in dogs and cats, so we can diagnose earlier and save lives.

 When a skin mass is the size of pea or larger or has been present for 1 month,

 Aspirate or biopsy, and treat.

 No, not even the most experienced veterinarian can look at or feel a mass and know if it is cancer or not.
 Your veterinarian must perform an aspirate or biopsy to make an accurate diagnosis.
-Early detection saves lives.